 The higher the cost of the ads you're running, the more you need to closely follow your results.
 Additionally, you need to compare campaigns and social networks with one another to monitor effectiveness.

-By using a social media management tool, you can easily monitor your LinkedIn ad performance, compare different campaigns, and benchmark these alongside other channels.
+By using a social media management tool, you can easily create, schedule and monitor your LinkedIn ads, compare different campaigns, and benchmark these alongside other channels.